taywainz/data_science_projects/arrival_delay/arrival_delay_README.md

 * Categorical features being different datatypes.
 This caused issues within the column transformer.
 I converted all of the categorical features to a string datatype.
 </br>
 I like to share areas I struggled in to hopefully save others time debugging if creating a similar model.
 I was also optimistic that I could select regular, well-known information that the general public would know as my features.
-As shown above, those features performed _poorly_.
+As shown above, those features performed poorly.
 Within my conclusion in my code, I quickly realized I needed to conduct some feature engineering to select the best features instead.
 After all, the general public may not have access to this information, but the general public also isn't creating machine learning models. :smile: